polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/build-custom-pallet.md

 ---
-title: Build the Pallet
+title: Build a Custom Pallet
 description: Learn how to build a custom pallet for Polkadot SDK-based blockchains with this step-by-step guide.
 Create and configure a simple counter pallet from scratch.
 ---

-# Build the Pallet
+# Build a Custom Pallet

 ## Introduction